emacsmirror/org-mobile-sync/README.md

 org-mobile-sync
 ===============

-Automatically push and pull changes to/from MobileOrg
+Automatically push and pull changes to/from [MobileOrg](http://orgmode.org/manual/MobileOrg.html).

-This just packages the following sections from the [MobileOrg FAQ](https://github.com/matburt/mobileorg-android/wiki/FAQ#wiki-How_do_I_get_orgmode_to_execute_orgmobilepush_automatically)
+Some of the code has been taken from the[MobileOrg FAQ](https://github.com/matburt/mobileorg-android/wiki/FAQ).

+I added support for inotify so that changes of the `org-mobile-capture-file` are detected immediately and trigger a `org-mobile-pull`.

+**Emacs 24.4 with `file-notify-support' is required for the mode to work.**

 El-Get recipe: